March 25, 2021

 Genetic Testing.
 Similar to breast cancer, BRCA gene testing can help to find your risks of developing ovarian cancer.
 Human Papillomavirus, or HPV, also has a DNA test that can help doctors pinpoint your chances of developing cervical cancer.
 This test is performed similarly to the pap smear by taking samples of cells during a pelvic exam.

-With the case of all cancer diagnoses, it is extremely important to follow the doctor’s orders and get up to date on all recommended cancer screenings.
+It is extremely important to follow the doctor’s orders and get up to date on all recommended cancer screenings.
 While it may seem like a hassle, getting screened can save your life; finding cancer before it can spread.

 Some of the important things to remember with cancer screenings is that there is the possibility of false positive and false negative results.
 While these tests are an amazing asset, they are far from foolproof.